madrury/madrury.github.io/_posts/2026-04-08-mean-reverting-series.markdown

 ![Transaction Volume Series]({{ site.url }}/img/mrts-volume-symmetric.png){: .center-img}

-This series looks structually identical to previous one to the untrained eye, any observer would be forgiven to alloacate the slight differences to noise.
-In support, the summary statistics of this new series are very simlar to the previous:
+This series looks structurally identical to previous one to the untrained eye, any observer would be forgiven to allocate the slight differences to noise.
+In support, the summary statistics of this new series are very similar to the previous:

 ```python
 up = df["y_new"].diff().filter(df["Δfx"] > 0).mean()